Crazy-Scamp/VR-CyberDeck-Setup/README.md

 ## ❌️ Game List Sync Failed Error
 <img width="1365" height="455" alt="error 2" src="https://github.com/user-attachments/assets/8869deeb-0415-44d2-8b2c-f4e30b1c564a" />

-If you recieve this error one of 2 things need to be done!
+*If you recieve this error one of 2 things need to be done!*

+- > 1.
+Follow the Link `Enabling DNS-over-HTTPS`on VR CyberDeck

+  > 2. Install a `VPN`

 ---